MarioLange1983/FanticAnalyzer/README.md

 ### Using QuickStart (Widget)
 1. Add the **QuickStart Widget** to your Android home screen.
 2. Tap the widget to launch the app: it will automatically connect, unlock the ECU, perform a background calibration, and start the recording.

+### Managing Documents (Document Safe)
+1. Go to the **VEHICLE** tab.
+2. Tap the **Folder icon** in the action bar to open the **Document Safe**.
+3. Use the **+** button to add PDF files or photos from your gallery.
+4. Documents are automatically encrypted and categorized (e.g., Registration, ABE, Service).
+5. Swipe left on any document to delete it from the secure storage.

+### Backup & Data Portability (.fsafe)
+To ensure your vehicle data and documents are never lost, the app features a proprietary backup format.
+1. Open **Settings** -> **Data Management**.
+2. Tap **Vehicle Export** and choose a password.
+3. The app generates a password-protected, encrypted `.fsafe` file containing your entire vehicle profile, all documents, service history, and notes.
+4. To restore, use **Vehicle Import** and select your `.fsafe` file.
+You can even import data from one VIN to another if needed.

 ### Generating a Diagnostic Log (SCAN)
 1. Connect to your motorcycle using the **Green LED** icon.